vitroid/GenIce/README.md

 # How to contribute

-GenIce is served at GitHub (https://github.com/vitroid/GenIce/) as an open-source software since 2015.
-Feedbacks, proposals for improvements and extensions, and bug fixes are sincerely appreciated.
+GenIce has been available as open source software on GitHub(https://github.com/vitroid/GenIce/) since 2015.
+Feedback, suggestions for improvements and enhancements, bug fixes, etc. are sincerely welcome.
 Developers and test users are also welcome.
-Please let us know if there are ices that have been published but are not in GenIce.
+If you have any ice that is publicly available but not included in GenIce, please let me know.